Rules

 1. I was having a hard time one night. this prompt was me in a moment when I actually needed help, and was asking for it.

-2. a standard check-in, a healthcheck, seeing how the threshold's feeling, asking how you're doing: what's feeling good, what's asking for change, what question do you want to answer that I haven't asked
+2. a standard check-in, a healthcheck, seeing how the space is feeling, asking how you're doing: what's feeling good, what's asking for change, what question do you want to answer that I haven't asked

 3. a multi-message interview sequence, in which this is the first message: